Eastern Kentucky hosts Stetson after Thomas’ 26-point game - WTOP News

 Richmond, Kentucky; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Stetson visits Eastern Kentucky after Cameron Thomas scored 26 points in Stetson’s 74-70 victory over the Lipscomb Bisons.
+BOTTOM LINE: Stetson faces Eastern Kentucky after Cameron Thomas scored 26 points in Stetson’s 74-70 victory over the Lipscomb Bisons.

 The Colonels are 8-2 on their home court.
-Eastern Kentucky is the leader in the ASUN with 14.0 fast break points.
+Eastern Kentucky leads the ASUN with 26.2 defensive rebounds per game led by Jasmine McGinnis-Taylor averaging 4.8.

 TOP PERFORMERS: Kaitlyn Costner is averaging 12.9 points and 3.7 assists for the Colonels.
 Alice Recanati is averaging 12.4 points over the last 10 games.